Credit Card Debt Snowball Strategy

 Freed Minimums Accelerate Everything

 A $35 store card minimum redirected to the next target adds $420 yearly without raising your total budget.
 After three closures, snowball payments swell automatically—that acceleration is snowball's hidden math benefit.
-Avoid shrinking total monthly debt payment when minimums drop; keep the snowball rolling.
+Avoid shrinking total monthly debt payment when minimums drop; keep the snowball rolling at the same total dollar amount.

 Hybrid Snowball for Credit Cards